-Ser Gregor Clegane is the Knight of Clegane's Keep and is the head of House Clegane, which are landed knights and bannermen to House Lannister.
-Gregor is a freakishly large man and for this he is often called The Mountain That Rides or simply The Mountain.
+Ser Gregor Clegane is the Knight of Clegane's Keep and is the head of House Clegane, landed knights and bannermen to House Lannister of Casterly Rock.
+Gregor is a freakishly large man and for this he is often called the Mountain That Rides or simply the Mountain.
 His soldiers are known as the Mountain's men.

 Character and Appearance